-As the region opens a new chapter through the declaration of the ASEAN Economic Community by the end of 2015, Australia is using its regional aid program to support the ASEAN regional economic integration agenda and the aid-for-trade objectives under the Australian Government’s aid policy Australian aid: promoting prosperity, reducing poverty and enhancing stability.
-We will continue to support the ASEAN Secretariat’s efforts to realise the AEC through the provision of high quality economic research and policy advice in priority sectors such as investment, connectivity, trade-in-services and consumer protection.
-We will also continue to assist ASEAN Member States to maximise the benefits of the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA).
+Australia is using its regional aid program to support the ASEAN regional economic integration agenda and the aid-for-trade objectives under the Australian Government's aid policy Australian aid: promoting prosperity, reducing poverty and enhancing stability.
+We support the ASEAN Secretariat's efforts to implement the ASEAN Economic Community (AEC) by providing high quality economic research and policy advice in priority sectors such as investment, connectivity, trade-in-services and consumer protection.
+We will also continue to assist ASEAN countries to maximise the benefits of the Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA).

-By supporting trade and transport facilitation and private sector development in the Mekong region and helping low income men and women access well regulated and affordable financial services, we will strengthen our position as an effective and practical supporter of inclusive regional economic growth.
-Collectively, these investments will directly address the women’s economic empowerment objective and aid-for-trade target of the Government’s aid policy.
+By supporting trade and transport facilitation and private sector development in the Mekong region and helping low income men and women access well-regulated and affordable financial services, we strengthen our position as an effective and practical supporter of inclusive regional economic growth.
+Collectively, these investments directly address the women's economic empowerment and aid-for-trade objectives of the Government's aid policy.

-Australia’s Mekong Water Resources Program will continue to help develop and better manage the region’s water resources for greater economic opportunities as well as to protect the 60 million people that rely directly on the Mekong River for their livelihoods.
-Hydropower development is vital for the economic future of countries of the Mekong Basin, and its transparent management is critical to the stability of countries and regional links.
-Through targeted investments in quality planning, our program is helping countries of the region build hydropower dams sustainably.
+Australia's Greater Mekong Water Resources Program helps countries in the region to develop and better manage the region's water resources for sustainable livelihoods.
+The five major rivers in Southeast Asia are vital to the economic future of the countries in the Mekong region (60 million people rely on the Mekong River alone for their livelihoods) and their transparent management is critical to the stability of countries and regional links.
+Through targeted investments in quality planning, our program is helping countries of the region manage the construction of hydropower dams sustainably.

 ASEAN–Australia Development Cooperation Program Phase II

 $57 million, 2008-2019